GRI-Mech 1.2

 simulations.

-well and the deviations are typically within 6-8 % with respect to GRI-Mech
+well and the deviations are typically within 6-8 % with respect to GRI-Mech.
+The accuracy of

 higher pressures.
 For example, at To = 1100 K, Po = 10 atm and PHI = 0.2, the